-Master: This can be any flash that is triggered by the camera, such as a built-in or hot-shoe mounted flash.
-The master controls how the slave flashes operate in wireless mode.
+Master: This can be the camera's built-in flash, a flash unit mounted on the camera, or a dedicated wireless controller.
+The master controls how the slave flashes operate in wireless TTL mode.
 Only one master flash is allowed in a multiple-flash photography setting.
+Note that not all cameras and flashes offer master capability.